By Chris Doxey, Source-to-Pay Consultant at Doxey, Inc.

 : One of the goals of an Accounts Payable department is to pay a supplier “once and only once.”
 Rather than have a third party or external audit firm identify a control weakness; many companies have worked with a solution provider to implement a self-assessment process that identifies a possible duplicate payment before the payment is initiated.
 This software considers “fuzzy” logic algorithms that flag a potential duplicate or erroneous payment.
 This self-assessment process can often be included in a company’s internal control program.

-A 100% “touchless” Accounts Payable process may be difficult to achieve and is dependent on your environment.
-Do you use POs?
-Are you a manufacturer?
-Is most of your spending of an indirect nature?
-However, a savvy AP leader should have the strategy in place to move to a paperless environment.
+A savvy AP leader should have the strategy in place to move to a paperless environment.
 It all starts with implementing some best practices including electronic payments, the automated ACH remittance and the automated workflow process.
 Best practices establish the foundation for AP automation

 and can lead to the achievement of your “touchless” process.
 The success of your new “touchless” process can be measured not only by improvements in metrics, but by the results and impact of your automated self-assessment process.
 Lastly, dynamic discounting can be a “win-win” option for both buyers and suppliers.

-Register now for our upcoming webinar: How to Achieve a Zero Touch Accounts Payable Process
+To learn more, watch our on-demand webinar: How to Achieve a Zero Touch Accounts Payable Process